qoherent/ria-hub-docs/docs/content/.Installation/database-preparation.en-us.md

     Enter the password as prompted.

-3. Create database user which will be used by Gitea, authenticated by password.
+3. Create database user which will be used by RIA Hub, authenticated by password.
 This example uses `'gitea'` as password.
 Please use a secure password for your instance.

     For local database: